didiersmith/marys-maidens/chapters/dd.md

 "Screw you," Tyler said.
 He didn't have an actual retort - truth be told, his business was indeed completely fucked.
 That's why he was sitting across from this Unimaiden finance prick in the first place.
 He sat in silence as the suited dickhead continued scanning the statement, chuckling and shaking his head.

 After fifteen uncomfortable minutes, the prick finally put down the stack of paper.
-"Well there's a ton of inadvisable costs," he said, "but I don't see anything illegal.
+"Well there's a ton of inadvisable costs, but I don't see anything illegal.
 Shall we tour the floor?"

 "Yes," Tyler said, eager to get out of his office.
 "Follow me."